pishsmiley/13NoteKeyboard/README.md

 // Arduino based 13 note keyboard, to make DIY Midi Organ Bass Pedals

 //Simple project, to diy a simple midi keyboard.
 I did this using my limited Electronics knowledge and ChatGPT to write the Arduino Code.

+//To get going, look at all the files, this will help with wiring up and inspiring you how to mount stuff etc. There are both descriptions and pictures.

 //I have tried to make it so that it is adaptable to other peoples needs.
 The code is full of comments to help make adjustments.
 //Right now the code is setup for my needs, so that it works with an Arturia MicroFreak.
 For example this has 3 banks of 128 patches,
 //if your needs are different, look at the code and there are comments on what to adjust to fit your needs.